-In two stroke marine diesel engine the crankcase is separated from the cylinder space using the diaphragm plate.
-The stuffing box is then installed to completely isolate each other with set of rings; tightly held together preventing oil and gas to escape to the other side.
+In two-stroke marine diesel engines the crankcase is separated from the cylinder space using the diaphragm plate.
+The stuffing box is then installed to completely isolate each other with a set of rings; tightly held together preventing oil and gas to escape to the other side.

-It prevent the accumulation or ingress of crankcase oil in scavenge space; prevent dirty cylinder oil being carried downward and leak of scavenge air to the crankcase.
+It prevents the accumulation or ingress of crankcase oil in scavenge space; prevent dirty cylinder oil being carried downward and leak of scavenging air to the crankcase.

-Basically it scrap off the oil on either side of the piston rod preventing it to pass on to another side.
+Basically it scraps off the oil on either side of the piston rod preventing it to pass on to another side.
 The stuffing box divided into two main rings the upper one responsible for preventing cylinder oil and air; while the lower one responsible to prevent crankcase oil from moving upward.
-These two set of rings are fitted together with a tell tell space in between the upper and lower rings.
+These two sets of rings are fitted together with a tell-tell space in between the upper and lower rings.

-These tell tell holes can latter be used to check the condition of the upper and lower rings.
-If the air or shoot particle came though the line it confirms the upper rings have worn down; while large amount of oil is the indication of bottom rings failure.
-Ideally at each 2000 hrs the condition of stuffing box rings are checked and noted; and the overhaul is scheduled next with the overhaul of the piston.
+These tell-tell holes can later be used to check the condition of the upper and lower rings.
+If the air or shoot particle came through the line it confirms the upper rings have worn down; while a large amount of oil is the indication of the bottom rings failure.
+Ideally, at every 2000 hrs the condition of stuffing box rings is checked and noted; and the overhaul is scheduled next with the overhaul of the piston.

 B ) Scavenge Space inspection Checks

-The scavenge space inspection allows for a quick check of the condition of various engine parts; the piston ring, cylinder liner wear and stuffing box.
-This helps detect any leaks from cylinder liner, jacket, piston ring wear and more in the form of oil and shoot deposits.
-The scavenge space allows for the inspection of scavenge port and a large part of under piston area.
+The scavenge space inspection allows for a quick check of the condition of various engine parts; the piston ring, cylinder liner wear, and stuffing box.
+This helps detect any leaks from cylinder liner, jacket, piston ring wear, and more in the form of oil and shoot deposits.
+The scavenge space allows for the inspection of scavenging port and a large part of the under piston area.

 Proper cleaning and inspection of the scavenge space helps avoid and scavenge fire.
 Due to high risk of fire from oil, shoot deposit and high pressure air its one of the key checks in maintaining safe engine operation.

-Enclosed space permit are taken prior to performing any check or inspection in the scavenge space.
-Once scavenge space door is opened it need to be well ventilated for half an hour prior to entry.
+Enclosed space permits are taken prior to performing any check or inspection in the scavenge space.
+Once scavenge space door is opened it needs to be well ventilated for half an hour prior to entry.
 Its common practice to take note of the scavenge space condition; to ensure its free of any sludge or major oil deposit.